adamgomulka/configmgr/README.md

 ### Introduction

 `configmgr` is a utility for applying defined configuration parameters against resources on your system.
-It takes the path to a YAML-based configuration file as its sole argument, and outputs a YAML-formatted report detailing its activities and their results.
+It takes config directives as Golang structs (defined in config.go, a YAML version is planned) and applies them.
+New configs can be added by modifying config.go and building or running the project.

 ### Resource Types